jakobyte1024/livehackingtalk-demo/walkthrough/01_prepareEnvironment.md

 ## Backlog
 * Access Logs must be showed in it's Container Logs.
 * Jenkins_Enum login guesses too slow
+* Ingress Setup or PluginsUpdate caused that CRON builds arent recognized anymore
+* change CRON times to 17, 19, and more variances
+* Jenkins UI no Auto Update (for jobs CRON running) (at least in Chrome) anymore.
+Related to ingress ?
+Or are the jobs too fast - taking ms only.
+Related to plugin updates?

 ## Valid environment names
 Environments can be created via GitHub Actions pipeline or each step's [runLocally.sh](../platform/step1/runLocally.sh)